odigos-io/odigos/README.md

 ## License

-This project is licensed under the terms of the Apache 2.0 open source license.
+This project is licensed under the terms of the Apache 2.0 open-source license.
 Please refer to [LICENSE](LICENSE) for the full terms.